HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 {# TODO(authors) - simplify all these figures #}

 {{ figure_markup(
-  caption="The rate of priority hint adoption on mobile", content="0.77%", classes="big-number", sheets_gid="1596669035",
+  caption="The rate of priority hint adoption on mobile.", content="0.77%", classes="big-number", sheets_gid="1596669035",